Viktor Bauer: Training commands

 On recovery, Bauer was put in command of Ergänzungs-Jagdgruppe Ost (Supplementary Fighter Group, East) in southern France on 9 August 1943.
 In this command position, he was promoted to Major (major) on 1 May 1944.
 Promoted to Oberstleutnant (lieutenant colonel) and later to Oberst (colonel), Bauer was appointed Geschwaderkommodore (wing commander) of Ergänzungs-Jagdgeschwader 1 (EJG 1–1st Supplementary Fighter Wing) until the end of hostilities in May 1945.
 He was taken prisoner of war and released in July 1945.

 Later life

 Bauer died on 13 December 1969 in Bad Homburg.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Bauer was credited with 106 aerial victories.
-Spick also lists Bauer with 106 aerial victories with one unconfirmed victory in over 400 combat missions, all but four claimed on the Eastern Front.
+Spick also lists Bauer with 106 aerial victories with one unconfirmed victory in over 400 combat missions, all but four claimed on the Eastern Front, and a mission-to-claim ratio of 3.77.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 104 aerial victory claims, plus four further unconfirmed claim.
 This number omits claim number 26 which is numerically missing in their analysis.